thxrhmn/object-detection-sentiment-analysis/README.md

 The `main()` function sets up command-line arguments for object detection and sentiment analysis.
 It handles different cases based on provided arguments:

 - `--image`: Path to the image file for object detection.
+- `--font`: Path to the font file for annotations (default is ./arial.ttf).
 - `--sentences`: List of sentences for sentiment analysis.
 - `--sentences-file`: Path to a file containing sentences for sentiment analysis.